 Ergonomics is the science of designing and modifying the workplace to fit the worker while keeping the capabilities and limitations of the worker in mind.
 The word ergonomics comes from the Greek word “ergos”, which means work, and “nomos” meaning law.
 Polish scientist Wojciech Jatrezebowski introduced ergonomics in the seventeenth century.
 It did not become popularized until the manufacturing age of World War II.
 Since then, numerous studies have been conducted regarding the effectiveness of ergonomics in the workplace.
 Utilizing ergonomic principles in the workplace greatly benefits both employees and employers.

 The Benefits of Ergonomics to Employees and Employers

 More Comfortable Working Conditions

-Implementing ergonomic principles, like swapping standard equipment for more ergonomically minded equipment, can increase comfortability for employees.
+Implementing ergonomic principles, like swapping standard equipment for more ergonomically minded equipment, can increase comfort for employees.
 Some working environments force workers to use awkward postures to complete a task which puts stress on the workers; musculoskeletal system.

 Decreased Risk for Work-Related MSDs

 Ergonomics effectively decreases one’s risk for WMSDs because it eliminates or limits the amount of repetitive motion in a task and creates a more effective work environment.
 A task is considered highly repetitive if the cycle time is thirty seconds or less.
 An effective ergonomics process will reduce excessive or unnecessary movements, decreasing the risk of repetitive strain injuries.